43 Iconic Historical Places In India To Explore In 2025

 Agra fort, Tomb of Akbar the great, Mariam tomb, Jahangir Palace are some of the historical places in Agra.

-Which city is the oldest city of India?
+What is the biggest heritage of India?

 People Also Read: